devbret/online-opsec/README.md

 The objective for deploying a threat model is to determine what can go wrong inside a given set of variables; providing the modeler tactical advantages that might have otherwise been missed from lack of perspective and preparation.

+There is an underlying or common pattern among many threat models, generally consisting of five interrelated steps/phases.
+The first step is to identify the information/assest(s) that are critical to your operation.
+The second step or phase is to conduct an analysis of the possible threats to what you're protecting (what you value).
+The third step is to conduct a review of how you might be vulnerable to the attacks identified in the previous step.
+The fourth step is to map out how likely your risk is given the information generated so far.
+And the fifth phase/step includes deploying any appropriate countermeasures.

-Below you will find a growing number of threat modeling techniques that can be applied to anyone's situation Online.
+Below you will find a growing number of specific threat modeling techniques that can be applied to anyone's security situation Online.

 ### PASTA
 PASTA stands for Process For Attack Simulation And Threat Analysis.